Hang 10

 Favorites

-We wanted to allow the user an easy way to add their favorite surf locations right to their homepage, so planning a trip or checking the weather for any given location is right at their fingertips.
+I wanted to allow the user an easy way to add their favorite surf locations right to their homepage, so planning a trip or checking the weather for any given location is right at their fingertips.

 Live Weather Map